 - 1. The health of a child, as documented by his/her physician, allows participation in the regular academic school activities. - 2.
 The child behaves acceptably, and in a manner that would not cause spread of the disease or in any way put others at risk. - 3.
-The child does not have open sores, skin eruptions, or any other conditions that prevent his/her control of bodily secretions. - 4.
-There are periodic evaluations of the child's physical condition with written certification from his/her physician allowing continuing participation in regular academic school activities.
+The child does not have open sores, skin eruptions, or any other conditions that prevent his/her control of bodily secretions.

+4. There are periodic evaluations of the child's physical condition with written certification from his/her physician allowing continuing participation in regular academic school activities.

-The Pastor Designate and the school administration will consult with the Diocesan Regional Superintendent before the Pastor Designate makes the final decision on each case in the school.
+The school administration will consult with the Diocesan Regional Superintendent before a final decision is made on each case in the school.